-Blockpit offers standardized only FIFO (First in - First out) and depot segregation (distinction between individual depots) according to the current legal interpretation as a method of calculating the tax burden.
+Blockpit offers standardized only FIFO (First in - First out) and depot segregation (distinction between individual integrations) according to the current legal interpretation as a method of calculating the tax burden.

 What is FIFO?

 FIFO assumes that the assets that are received first are also those that are used first.
-Within a depot, the oldest assets are always "on top", so to speak, and are therefore always paid out or exchanged first.
+Within an integration, the oldest assets are always "on top", so to speak, and are therefore always paid out or exchanged first.

-Through the possibility of linking transactions between individual depots, FIFO chains are also taken into account across multiple depots.
+Through the possibility of linking (merging) transactions between individual integrations, FIFO chains are also taken into account across multiple integrations.

 Does this apply to all countries?

 Yes, Blockpit calculates using the FIFO method for all countries.

 Are there other calculation methods?